 Doctor of Pharmacy Degree Program Curriculum

-Anchored in a firm foundation in biomedical, pharmaceutical, socio-behavioral, and clinical science, the pharmacy program curriculum increases your skills and knowledge in providing superior patient care.
-With experiential education woven into the entire curriculum, you also have ample opportunities to get involved in pharmaceutical care and gain hands-on experience.
+USJ’s Pharm.D. program employs a distinctive modified-block curriculum that provides 160 credits of in-depth study in three years of study.
+It is anchored in a firm foundation of biomedical, pharmaceutical, socio-behavioral, and clinical science, and is designed to increase your ability to provide superior patient care.
+With experiential education woven into the entire curriculum, you also have ample opportunities to gain hands-on experience.

 Want to enter the field of pharmacy and start a meaningful and lucrative career in health care?
 Apply to the University of Saint Joseph’s Doctor of Pharmacy Degree program and earn your degree in just three years!